Haresh-16/LLM-Course-EE-596---Mini-Project-1/README.md

+### 1. Solve Merge conflicts related to Streamlit App file
-### 1. Use Git LFS and upload Large files
+### 2. Use Git LFS and upload Large files
-### 2. Push requirements.txt too
+### 3. Push requirements.txt too
-### 3. Make sure the clone repo can easily be setup for execution in any local environment
+### 4. Make sure the clone repo can easily be setup for execution in any local environment